 What makes the game special?The game “Arada – the Quest for Omniscience” shows the players that you cannot live separately, but you need all characters to address pressing issues.
 Through the places one gets to visit and the idea of different strengths and values of each character, the player will learn about cultural history, legends and about the power of unity.
-The clear message of the game: working together is the only way of becoming omniscient – which is not only relevant for Ethiopia but anywhere in the world.
+The clear message of Arada is: embracing differences and working together is the only way of becoming omniscient - which is not only relevant for Ethiopia but anywhere in the world.

 Yared Endale is a 24-year-old student from Addis Abeba, currently studying construction and technology management.
 In his leisure time, he is interested in video games, films, photography and video editing as well as exploring new softwares.
 When playing games, Yared has often asked himself: “What if those games were invented by Africans and showed our cities, people and culture?”
 He is convinced that young Africans should tell their own stories and show their visions of the continent to the world – his motivation for participating in Enter Africa.

 Dagmawi Bedilu is a software engineer, entrepreneur and game-thinking activist with an appetite for both, science and arts.
 He has worked as a senior software architect for Ethiopia’s biggest IT company, designing and developing location-based systems.
 As an entrepreneur, he has founded the social enterprise gursha.org and co-founded the game-thinking company Chewata Awaqi.
 In 2017, he was a speaker at the Gamescom in Cologne, Germany.
 Dagmawi is as a Rotaractor, Toastmaster and describes himself as a positive thinker.
 He is not only part of the Addis Abeba team, but also a game and experience design expert for the entire Enter Africa project.